openintegrationhub/openintegrationhub.github.io/docs/Getting Started/LocalInstallationGuide.md

 ## Service Account Creation

-Create a service account and token for the other services in the OIH IAM.
-Using Postman (or another similar tool of choice), send these POST requests the IAM.
+Create a service account and token for the other services in the IAM.
+Using Postman (or another similar tool of choice), send these POST requests to the IAM.

 **Base URL:** `iam.localoih.com`